 good publication practice

-a series of guidances, such as the emwa guidelines, the updated good publication practice (gpp2) guidelines, or the uniform requirements for manuscripts compiled by the international committee of medical journal editors (icmje) help sponsors, named authors, and medical writers understand and fulfil their respective roles in the publication process.
+a series of guidances, such as the emwa guidelines, the good publication practice guidelines developed by the international society for medical publication professionals (ISMPP), or the uniform requirements for manuscripts compiled by the international committee of medical journal editors (ICMJE) help sponsors, named authors, and medical writers understand and fulfil their respective roles in the publication process.

-they all emphasize the importance of adhering to defined criteria of authorship, guaranteeing that named authors have full control of the contents of their papers, making the role of medical writers transparent, and giving authors and writers access to all relevant data.
+they all emphasize the collaborative nature of developing biomedical publications, the importance of adhering to defined criteria of authorship, guaranteeing that named authors have full control of the contents of their papers, making the role of medical writers transparent, and giving authors and writers access to all relevant data.

 - european medical writers association (emwa) guidelines on the role of medical writers in developing peer-reviewed publications

-- good publication practice for communicating company sponsored medical research: the gpp2 guidelines
+- good publication practice for communicating company sponsored medical research: GPP3

 - uniform requirements for manuscripts submitted to biomedical journals